 It is impossible to advise you on how long you can expect to live in TA.
-This is because we cannot predict how many properties will be available for future rent.
+This is because we cannot predict when properties will be available for future rent.

 Our Temporary Accommodation Co-ordinator will tell you during the sign up process if bills are included in your rent or whether you have to pay them separately.

 Residents living in TA will be granted an assured shorthold tenancy agreement.
 If your homelessness application is still under review by the council when you move in, you will be placed temporarily on a non-assured tenancy.